Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 On the other hand, pickled foods made the traditional way—salted and allowed to ferment naturally over time—are a great source of probiotics.
 The fermentation process gives it a natural sour taste.

-The Beauty of Diversity
+The beauty of diversity

-In addition to individual differences in levels of nutrient absorption, humans aren’t able to store certain nutrients in excess.
+In addition to individual differences in levels of absorption, humans aren’t able to store certain nutrients in excess.
 That’s why it’s a good idea to diversify your nutritional portfolio.

 Similarly, industrial farming's lack of diversity is illustrated through monocropping.
 Not only does this practice deplete the soil of nutrients, relying on monocrops also puts us in a vulnerable position.
 Ireland, for example, was devastated by famine when their monocrop of potatoes was wiped out by disease.